 The first thing you need to do is to ask yourself if you have what it takes for a creative writing career.

 Then, before starting to write your first novel, educate yourself in the art of creative writing.
 You don't need to get a formal education in it (although you can, by all means, if you like).
 But learn all you can about creative writing, including the information on this website.
-There are lots of excellent videos at Writer's Digest Tutorials for example.

 Then decide what genre you might like to write in.
 This will most likely be the genre you spend most of your time reading.